MicrosoftDocs/sdk-api/sdk-api-src/content/minwinbase/ns-minwinbase-_overlapped.md

 For additional information, see Remarks.

+### -field DUMMYUNIONNAME.Pointer

+Reserved for system use; do not use after initialization to zero.

 ### -field hEvent

 A handle to the event that will be set to a signaled state by the system when the operation has completed.
 The user must initialize this member either to zero or a valid event handle using the <a href="https://msdn.microsoft.com/1f6d946e-c74c-4599-ac3d-b709216a0900">CreateEvent</a> function before passing this structure to any overlapped functions.
 This event can then be used to synchronize simultaneous I/O requests for a device.
 For additional information, see Remarks.